ilhardika/erp/docs/developer_guidelines.md

 ---

-Help me build **BizFlow** in a modular, clean, and intentional way — with senior-level technical judgment, good UX principles, and scalable architecture.
+Help me build **Bizflow** in a modular, clean, and intentional way — with senior-level technical judgment, good UX principles, and scalable architecture.